Icepenguins101/charms-bar-port/README.md

 [![Issues](https://img.shields.io/github/issues/Icepenguins101/charms-bar-port.svg)](https://github.com/Icepenguins101/charms-bar-port/issues)

 ## About
-<b>Charms Bar Port</b> is the brand new solution for bringing back the Windows 8.x Charms bar to Windows 10 and Windows 11, using real files from Windows 8.x to meet your cravings and enhance your desktop.
+<b>Charms Bar Port</b> is the brand new solution for bringing back the Windows 8.x Charms bar to Windows 10 and Windows 11, using real files from Windows 8.x to <!-- meet your cravings and -->enhance your Windows environment and relive the Windows 8.x days.

 Forked and completely edited from <a href="https://github.com/Jerhynh/CharmsBarRevived">CharmsBarRevived</a>, <b>Charms Bar Port</b> will assist on helping you transition to Windows 10 and 11 without having to keep on the obsolete system forever.

 Are you a Charms Bar fan and tired of not having it in Windows 10/11?
 This is your solution...

 ## Why was this created?
-As you may know, Windows 10 completely removed the Charms Bar upon release.
+As you may know, Microsoft made the annoucement to completely kill off the Charms Bar in Windows 10 in December 17, 2014 and upon release.
 There used to be vague ways to restore it in the old days using ValiiNet Charms, PopCharms, RocketDock, etc.

-ValiNet Charms as of 2023 is no longer available to download, PopCharms was only meant to be used between Windows 10 build 9780 and Windows 10 build 9926, and RocketDock is <b>very</b> outdated, so I created this project primarily to bring my needs of a Charms Bar back.
+ValiNet Charms as of 2023 is no longer available to download, PopCharms was only meant to be used between Windows 10 build 9780 and Windows 10 build 9913, and RocketDock is <b>very</b> outdated, so I created this project primarily to bring my needs of a Charms Bar back.

 ## How does it work?
 On touch screens, swipe from the right edge towards to bring up the Charms bar.
 If you're a mouse user, swipe to the top right corner and drag your cursor down to open the Charms bar.
 You can also use the keyboard shortcut Windows key + C, just like it was on Windows 8.x.